lucasjones/cpuminer-multi/README.md

 Credits
 =======
 CPUMiner-multi was forked from pooler's CPUMiner, and has been developed by Lucas Jones.
+* [tpruvot](https://github.com/tpruvot) added some features and recent SHA3 based algorythmns
-* [Wolf9466](https://github.com/wolf9466) Helped with Intel AES-NI support for CryptoNight
+* [Wolf9466](https://github.com/wolf9466) helped with Intel AES-NI support for CryptoNight

 License
 =======